fschutt/polylabel-mini/README.md

 use the `polylabel()` function and nothing else.
 It simply doesn't make sense to import 18 extremely generics-heavy dependencies for 50 lines of code.

-This crate doesn't have any dependencies.
+This crate doesn't have any dependencies and has special optimizations applied, for example calculating the bounding rectangle doesn't require cloning the points.

 The following functions were copied from the `geo` crate: